 Have you been charged with public lewdness?
 Don’t wait.
 Call now.

-Nevertheless, conviction on either of these charges will result in a criminal record in addition to a considerable level of embarrassment, particularly for those who are in committed relationships.
+Nevertheless, conviction on either of these charges will result in a CRIMINAL RECORD in addition to a considerable level of embarrassment, particularly for those who are in committed relationships.

 What are possible defenses for a public lewdness charge?

-The message, then, is that you should not despair if you have been charged with Public Lewdness or Exposure Of A Person.
+The message, then, is that you should not despair if you have been charged with Public Lewdness or Exposure of a Person.
 The Law Offices of Norman Mattar will vigorously defend you, seeking the best possible outcome for you.

 If you have been charged with public lewdness, call now to set up a consultation.

 To schedule a free consultation about Public Lewdness or Exposure of a Person charge in Western New York, call the Law Offices of Norman Mattar at 716-633-4300.